* The Guardian‘s 2019 series on ‘Toxic America’

 Since the legislation does not supersede existing municipal legislation, our working group began meeting again in the fall of 2017 to explore options for local action.
 Ongoing public education about the impacts of pesticides and herbicides is a vital first step.
 Then perhaps it will be time to formally ask the District of Sooke to join the 40 other BC municipalities — Esquimalt, Saanich, Oak Bay and Victoria in the CRD included — that have passed legislation of their own.

 The January, 2018 report Pesticides-TS Overview (word doc) was prepared by Transition Sooke board member Paivi Abernethy.
-Currently a Postdoctoral Researcher at Royal Roads University, Ms. Abernethy has a PhD in Social and Ecological Sustainability (sustainability governance & policy), MRes in Health Research (public health), and is an MSc (cand.scient.) in Biochemistry (molecular biology & microbiology).
-As a child in Finland, her homeland, she was diagnosed as allergic to pesticides.
+Currently a Postdoctoral Researcher at Royal Roads University, Dr. Abernethy has a PhD in Social and Ecological Sustainability (sustainability governance & policy), MRes in Health Research (public health), and has a MSc (cand.scient.) in Biochemistry (molecular biology & microbiology).
+As a child in Finland, she was diagnosed as allergic to pesticides.
 Paivi is currently writing a textbook on the topic for practitioners and students at college and undergraduate levels.

 Monsanto chemists developed Glyphosate in 1970.
 It is a synthetic herbicide that ruthlessly eradicates insects and weeds.
 It was first sold commercially in 1974 under the trade name Roundup and marketed as a “biodegradable” R/x for both crops and front lawns.
 While effective, glyphosates raised red flags in the scientific research community about its effects on humans and the environment.
 Backed by a stack of peer-reviewed evidence, the State of New York famously sued Monsanto in 1996 for its claims that Roundup was “safer than table salt.”